danielsada/100daysofalgorithms/README.md

 - [x] Improved BFS coverage from 92% to 100%
 - [x] Improved BST coverage from 78% to 93% and fixed bugs caught by UTs

+Day 84:

+- [x] Improved red black tree coverage from 70% to 79% there is a lot of work remaining to make them awesome.

 Things to implement when finished researching regular algorithms (due to the time they take)